 Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
 Fire/Explosion Hazard The material is not readily combustible under normal conditions.
 However, it will break down under fire conditions and the organic component may burn.
 Not considered to be a significant fire risk.
-Heat may cause expansion or decomposition with violent rupture of containers. carbon dioxide (CO2) nitrogen oxides (NOx) sulfur oxides (SOx) other pyrolysis products typical of burning organic material.
+Heat may cause expansion or decomposition with violent rupture of containers.
+Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) nitrogen oxides (NOx) sulfur oxides (SOx) other pyrolysis products typical of burning organic material.